n0t1me/Powershell-in-a-month-of-lunches/ch5.md

 I get an error because the set-item is intended for use on items that are in themselves properties, like a variable or registry key, not files.

 Author's answer:
-The filesystem provider doesn�t support this action.)
+The filesystem provider doesn't support this action.)

 5. Using the Environment provider, display the value of the system environment variable %TEMP%.